-The production of young geese on Bylot Island was high in 2010 and several factors contributed to this.
-First, the phenology of migration appeared to be early since birds were already present in large numbers upon our arrival.
-Second, even though snow-melt was delayed due to a very deep snow pack, temperature was very mild in early June.
-Third, the abundance of Snowy Owls offered a considerable number of safe breeding sites for geese in upland areas, away from the colony, where the snow disappeared earlier than elsewhere.
-These conditions allowed geese to nest near normal dates (despite a large spatial variation in laying dates) and to lay a good clutch size.
-Even though nest density in the colony was low, it was compensated by the extensive distribution of nesting geese across the island and thus, overall, the breeding effort of the population appeared fairly good.
-Geese experienced a very high nesting success, as is usually the case when lemming abundance is high, because lemmings are the preferred prey of predators such as foxes, gulls and jaegers.
+The production of young geese on Bylot Island was high in 2011 and several factors contributed to this.
+First, temperature was mild in spring and snow-melt was rapid in early June.
+These conditions allowed geese to nest near normal dates and to lay a good clutch size.
+It also appears that the breeding effort of the population was very good as judged by the very high density of nests in the core of the colony.
+Second, lemming abundance stayed high for a second consecutive summer, even increasing more from last summer values.
+Consequently, geese experienced a very high nesting success, as is usually the case when lemming abundance is high, because lemmings are the preferred prey of predators such as foxes, gulls and jaegers.
 Under such conditions, predators prey less on bird eggs as they concentrate their foraging on lemmings.
-The large number of geese that nested in association with Snowy Owls also contributed to this high success since owls are very aggressive and exclude other predators from the surrounding of their nest, thereby providing a predator refuge for geese.
+To our surprise, no Snowy Owls nested on Bylot Island last summer despite the high lemming abundance.
+Therefore, association with Snowy Owls, which exclude other predators from their nest surrounding and provide a predator refuge for geese nesting nearby, was not a factor this year.